danielcrenna/reactive-pipes/README.md

 - Custom task schedulers in the `Schedulers` folder are provided for [convenience](http://blogs.msdn.com/b/pfxteam/archive/2010/04/04/9990342.aspx) and  Copyright (c) Microsoft Corporation.
 - This is a streamlined version of [copper](https://github.com/danielcrenna/vault/tree/master/copper), a library I wrote in 2012.
-- This library also subsumes the [linger](https://github.com/danielcrenna/vault/tree/master/linger) library for task scheduling.
+- This library also subsumes the [linger](https://github.com/danielcrenna/vault/tree/master/linger) library for delayed message production on a schedule.